Everything’s better wrapped in bacon.

 Is bacon healthy?

-While bacon does contain many important micronutrients, like potassium and phosphorous, that are good for bone, heart, and muscle health, most of the calories come from saturated fat, which is high in cholesterol.
+While bacon does contain many important micronutrients, like potassium and phosphorus, that are good for bone, heart, and muscle health, most of the calories come from saturated fat, which is high in cholesterol.
 Bacon should be enjoyed sparingly for those concerned about their fat intake.

 How do you know when asparagus is done in the oven?

 The spears will turn a bright green color once they are ready to eat.
-They can be enjoyed on the crispier side, or cooked longer for a more tender texture.
+They can be enjoyed on the crispier side or cooked longer for a more tender texture.

 Should you soak asparagus before cooking?